-All evidence provided by the custodial parent, or obtained by MDHS staff must be scanned to the case record.
+All evidence provided by the parent claiming good cause, or obtained by MDHS staff must be scanned to the case record.
 Some examples of evidence upon which a determination of good cause will be made without further investigation include the following:

-- Protective order. - Birth certificate, medical or law enforcement records which indicate that the child was conceived as the result of incest or forcible rape. - Court documents or other records that show legal proceedings for adoption are pending before a court of competent jurisdiction. - A written statement from a public or licensed private social agency that the custodial parent is being assisted by the agency in resolving whether to keep the child or relinquish the child for adoption.
+- Protective order. - Birth certificate, medical or law enforcement records which indicate that the child was conceived as the result of incest or forcible rape.

-- Court, medical, criminal child protective services, social services, psychological or law enforcement records which indicate that the putative father or noncustodial parent might inflict physical or emotional harm on the child or custodial parent.
-NOTE: The character of the noncustodial parent must be assessed in decision making regarding physical harm. - Medical records indicating emotional health history and present emotional health status of the child or custodial parent or statements from a mental health professional indicating a diagnosis or prognosis of the emotional health of the custodial parent or child, which indicate that cooperating in establishing paternity or securing support may be reasonably anticipated to result in emotional harm to the child or custodial parent. - Sworn and notarized statements from the applicant/recipient and individual(s) with knowledge of the circumstances which provide the basis of the good cause claim.
+- Court documents or other records that show legal proceedings for adoption are pending before a court of competent jurisdiction. - A written statement from a public or licensed private social agency that the custodial parent is being assisted by the agency in resolving whether to keep the child or relinquish the child for adoption. - Court, medical, criminal child protective services, social services, psychological or law enforcement records which indicate that one parent might inflict physical or emotional harm on the child or parent claiming good cause. - Medical records indicating emotional health history and present emotional health status of the child or parent claiming good cause or statements from a mental health professional indicating a diagnosis or prognosis of the emotional health of the parent claiming good cause or child, which indicate that cooperating in establishing paternity or securing support may be reasonably anticipated to result in emotional harm to the child or parent claiming good cause. - Sworn and notarized statements from the applicant/recipient and individual(s) with knowledge of the circumstances which provide the basis of the good cause claim.

-If good cause is substantiated, the child support worker codes the case as good cause on APPD.CLNT.
-METSS must be documented and copies of the evidence provided by the custodial parent or obtained by MDHS staff must be scanned to the case record.
-A tickler must be set to reevaluate the case yearly until good cause is no longer a factor.
-No further action will be required by the child support staff until the circumstances of the case change.
+If good cause is substantiated, the child support worker must code the case as "GC", Good Cause on the APPD.CLNT screen and close the case.
+(Refer to the Case Closure Criteria Policy regarding Good Cause on Pg.
+3457).
+METSS must be documented and copies of the evidence provided by the parent claiming good cause or obtained by MDHS staff must be scanned to the case record.